 Before cutting, clear the area around the tree.
 You will need good footing while working and you should be able to work the saw without hitting any obstacles.
 Next, select a path of retreat.
-When the tree begins to fall you should retreat away from the direction of fall at a 45° angle and at least 3 m (10 ft.) from the trunk to avoid the trunk kicking back over the stump.
+When the tree begins to fall you should retreat away from the direction of fall at a 45-degree angle and at least 3 m (10 feet) from the trunk to avoid the trunk kicking back over the stump.

-- Cut a notch about onethird of the way into the tree.
-This notch will indicate the direction in which the tree will fall. - 2.
-Make a felling cut on the opposite side of the notch, about 5 cm (2 in.) above it.

-Do not cut through to the notch with the felling cut; the remaining wood will act as a hinge and guide the tree as it falls.

-3. When the tree starts to fall, stop the engine, place the saw on the ground, and retreat.
+Begin the cut on the side to which the tree is to fall.
+Cut a notch about 1/3 of the way into the tree.
+The position of this notch is important since the tree will try to fall "into" the notch.
+The felling cut is made on the side opposite the notch and at a level about 5 cm (2 in.) above the bottom of the notch.
+Do not try to cut through to the notch with the felling cut.
+The remaining wood between the notch cut and felling cut about 5 cm (2 in.) will act as a hinge when the tree falls, guiding it in the desired direction.
+When the tree starts to fall, kill the engine, place the saw on the ground and make your retreat quickly.

-To fell trees with a diameter exceeding twice the bar length:

-- 1. Start the notching cuts from one side and saw through to the other. - Start the back-cut on one side of the tree, pivot the saw through to form the desired hinge on that side.
-Remove the saw for the final cut. - 3.
-Insert the saw into the first cut carefully to avoid kickback.

-4. Make the final cut by pulling the saw forward to the hinge.
+To fell big trees with a diameter exceeding twice the bar length, start the notching cuts from one side and draw the saw through to the other side of the notch.
+Start the back cut on one side of the tree, pivoting the saw through to form the desired hinge on that side.
+Then remove the saw for the second cut.
+Insert the saw in the first cut, very carefully so as not to cause kickback.
+The final cut is made by drawing the saw forward in the cut to reach the hinge.